AchieveNL/AchieveNL/README.md

 ### Warning: Do not push your code to the main repository dirrectly ⛔️⛔️

-* create a new pull request and check for the pipeline to be green.
+* Create a new pull request and check for the pipeline to be green.
-* Wait for code review and if everything is looking good it will be merged by the lead developres into the `main`
+* Wait for code review, if everything is looking good it will be merged by the lead developres into the `main`
-* If you missed something in the pull request the lead developres will write you a comment.
+* If you missed something in the pull request, the lead developers will write you a comment.

 ### Prerequisites🌟